memoria-io/atom/.docs/README.md

   saved in same order they were produced, from this I needed to do some sort of runtime compaction to avoid ingesting e1 twice.
 Which meant getting rid of the processedEventIds set and only save the previous eventId.
 Disclaimer I still need some more investigation here on the topic.
-* Then I decided to use a cache for processed CommandIds but this now seemed like wrong decision, first the cache invalidation puts the whole thing at risk, if we use size we're in the risk when we have big partitions and it would require manual intervention to increase cache size
+* Then I decided to use a **cache** for processed CommandIds to save some memory but this now seemed like wrong decision, first the cache invalidation puts the whole thing at risk, if we use size we're in the risk when we have big partitions and it would require manual intervention to increase cache size, and if we use time, what happens to idle partitions, not to mention losing a design fact (command X **was** processed)
-*
-* although commands are
-  probably ephemeral, they definitely need acknowledgement pattern otherwise they shouldn't be deleted ever, the workaround of using **long** keep alive time seems fine, but it still puts a platform that's supposed to be used for highly critical systems at risk of losing a saga command even if probability was very low.
+    * This adds complexity due to the current design that commands are being ephemeral which means, they definitely need acknowledgement pattern otherwise they shouldn't be deleted ever, the workaround of using **long** keep alive time seems fine, but it still puts a platform that's supposed to be used for highly critical systems at risk of losing a saga command even if probability was very low.
+    * Back to caching and invalidating commandIds, if we're having commands ephemeral it means we don't need to cache and invalidate, we can just save all commandIds because on restart all deleted commands wouldn't be ingested and only event.meta.commandId will be saved (aka actually effective command) but if system never restarts this still puts the risk of an incrementally increasing memory (as if it's a memory leak) not to mention the question whether we actually need to save every processed commandId or not; while it might be understandable for sagaSource eventIds since we know some commands might be regenerated on startup.

+> Note: All the previous seems like a very complicated cat/mouse loop so far, and system needs more invariants
+> verifications but also deep thinking sessions.